antony-a-n/aws-vpc-using-AWS-CLI/README.md

 ```

 Once you created the instances  you will be able to access the servers with the Key you have generated.

+That's it. thank you for reading :)